Sam Liccardo and Evan Low Spar in Debate Over House Seat

 The debate then shifted to housing policy, with Low emphasizing his commitment to Harris’ plan to provide a $25,000 tax credit to first-time homebuyers and build 3 million new homes.

 Liccardo vowed to use New Markets Tax Credits to “transform vacant office buildings and retail and hotels into housing.”
 Liccardo also promised he would fight to increase exemptions on capital gains taxes.
-“We can enable more inventory of older homes by increasing the exemptions on capital gains [tax] so that older homeowners will not have to pay such a severe capital gains hit,” he said.
+“We can enable more inventory of older homes by increasing the exemptions on capital gains [tax] so that older homeowners will not have to pay such severe capital gains hit,” he said.

 When questioned about being “tough on crime,” both pointed to their successes and their opponent’s flaws.
 Liccardo emphasized that his addition of 200 police officers to San Jose’s police force helped bring the city’s homicide rate to the lowest of any major U.S. city.
-He criticized Low for voting against S.B.
-1421, a bill that made police misconduct records available to the public.
+He criticized Low for voting against SB 1421, a bill that made police misconduct records available to the public.

-Low countered by claiming Liccardo’s pension-cutting policies as a San Jose city council member caused 500 police officers to quit, saying, “We need more police officers, more.”
+Low countered by claiming Liccardo’s pension-cutting policies as a San Jose city council member caused 500 police officers to quit, saying “we need more police officers, more.”
 He vowed to fight for a crime bill if elected.

 The last major issue the candidates were asked about was how they would respond to climate change’s impacts on Californians—specifically, rising home insurance rates caused by destructive wildfires.
 Low used his time to state support for California Senate candidate Adam Schiff’s plan to help fund home insurance through Medicare and Medicaid.
 He also mentioned his support for Governor Newsom’s plan to make all California vehicles electric by 2035 and run the state’s power grid on clean energy by 2045.